 Parenting can be a lot less stressful when we start to see every power struggle or show of defiance as a signal to stop, slow down, breathe, reconnect with self first, and then our child.
-Rather than focusing only on what your child is doing or not doing, bring your awareness back to the relationship, to the energy between you.
-We're generally more successful in gaining our child's cooperation when we slow down and connect with more warmth and kindness.
+Rather than focusing only on what your child is doing or not doing, bring your awareness back to the relationship between you.
+We’re generally more successful in gaining our child’s cooperation when we slow down and connect with more warmth and kindness; connect before you correct.

 Remember that you can influence your child positively, but mostly only when they feel the connection with you.
 Frustrating but true!

 See the power struggle as your cue to slow down and truly listen to your own feelings and bring in some self-empathy first; “oh wow this is so stressful, I feel so stretched right now” (even 5 seconds can start to change the mood).
 Then truly listen to your child and practice active listening and generally in one way or another, remind your child (whether they’re a toddler, a teen or anywhere in between) that you’re really there for them.
 Show your child that you’re really truly caring about what’s going on for them, what they feel and what they need.

 This isn’t an easy turn around when you’re caught up in the stress response, when you’re fighting the dreaded clock, when there’s a huge backlog of YOUR unmet needs.
 Choosing to re-connect is about as easy as making the choice to make yourself a camomile tea when you’re hanging out for, but know you really shouldn’t have, that coffee or glass of wine or sugary food.
 It’s not the easiest thing to do, it takes huge commitment and self-discipline.
 But boy is the result worth it and healthy stress management is exactly what we want to model to our children!